steilerDev/icloud-photos-sync/docs/src/get-started.md

   * Extraneous local files will be removed (exceptions are ['Archived Folders'](#archiving))
   * Missing remote files will be downloaded

-This synchronization will also create the folder structure present in the iCloud Photos Library.
+The synchronization will also create the folder structure present in the iCloud Photos Library, to achieve a user friendly navigation.
 If iCloud Shared Photo Library is enabled, the shared assets will be stored in the `_Shared-Photos` folder.

 !!! warning "File Structure"
     Since this application does not use any local database, it is imperative, that the [file structure](../dev/local-file-structure/) is not changed by any other application or user.

-During the sync process various warning could happen.
-A list of [common warnings](../user-guides/common-warnings/) is available.
+During the sync process various warning could be produced.
+The list of [common warnings](../user-guides/common-warnings/) contains more details on them.

 !!! tip "Syncing large libraries"
     Initial sync of large libraries can take some time.
-After one hour the initially fetched metadata expires, which will lead to a failure of the ongoing sync.
-The tool should recover from this with a warning and reload the metadata.
-Make sure `--max-retries` is set to a high number or `Infinity`, otherwise the process might prematurely fail.
+After one hour the initially fetched metadata expires, after 8 hours the session expires, which will lead to a failure of the ongoing sync.
+The tool will refresh the metadata and/or session, unless the maximum number of retries is reached.
+Make sure to [set the retry option](../user-guides/cli/#max-retries) to a high number or `Infinity`, otherwise the process might prematurely fail.
+Restarting a previously failed sync will keep all previously successfully downloaded assets.

-    Additionally you might need to limit the rate of metadata fetching, because the iCloud API has been observed to have limitations causing `SOCKET HANGUP` errors for libraries holding more than 10.000 assets.
-Do this by setting `--metadata-rate` - it seems `1/20` ensures sufficient throttling.
+    Additionally you might need to limit the rate of metadata fetching, because the iCloud API has been observed to enforce rate limits, causing `SOCKET HANGUP` errors.
+This appears to be applicable for libraries holding more than 10.000 assets.
+Do this by [setting the metadata rate option](../user-guides/cli/#metadata-rate) - it seems `1/20` ensures sufficient throttling.

 ### Ad-hoc

-In order to perform a single synchronization execution, the [`sync` command](../user-guides/cli/#sync-command) will be used.
+In order to perform a single synchronization execution, the [`sync` command](../user-guides/cli/#sync) will be used.

 === "Docker"

     === "docker compose"

-        Expecting the previously defined `docker compose` service being running (through `docker compose up -d`).
+        Expecting the [previously defined `docker compose` service](#installation) being running (through `docker compose up -d`):

-        In order to execute the `sync` command within the container, run the following command:

         ```
         docker exec -t photos-sync icloud-photos-sync sync
         ```